The Max Headroom Incident: Chicago’s Creepiest TV Hack

 Want to make sure no one’s hijacking your feed?
 This handheld RF detector sniffs out hidden bugs, rogue transmissions, and wireless anomalies.

-The Max Headroom hijacking wasn’t just an event.
+The Max Headroom hijacking wasn’t just an event, it was a fracture of our every day lives.

-A sliver of weird that cut into the smooth surface of late-night television and reminded us that no signal is ever truly secure.
-That behind every face, there might be another one.
-And that sometimes, the static is watching back.
+It was a sliver of weird that cut into the smooth surface of late-night television and reminded us that no signal is ever truly secure, and that behind every face, there might be another one, and that sometimes, the static is watching back.

 Previous